cboling/OMCI-parser/README.md

 #### Parsed output format

-The following is the JSON structure output by the second stage that can be used by a code generator to extract additional information out of the ITU G.988 document.
+The following is an example of the JSON structure output by the second stage that can be used by a code generator to extract additional information out of the ITU G.988 document.
 Note that not all output has been verified as accurate and support for attribute sizes is not yet implemented.

 The output is a JSON dictionary with the key being the ME class ID and the data